Who are Sensetime?

 Back in September 2018, Beijing selected SenseTime to be part of it’s Artificial Intelligence (AI) national team, joining the likes of voice recognition expert iFlytek, and online leading companies such as Tencent Holdings, Alibaba, and Baidu.

 According to Mr Ding, although joining that list did not cement SenseTime’s dominance in the industry, it may provide the company with “a long-term advantage” when it comes to setting standards.

 Being part of Beijing’s artificial intelligence (AI) national team has been an undeniable blessing.

-“The Chinese government has signaled its confidence in SenseTime as a major player in the AI race by providing access to vast troves of data,” claimed Timothy Heath, a leading international defence research expert at Rand Corp.
+“The Chinese government has signalled its confidence in SenseTime as a major player in the AI race by providing access to vast troves of big data,” claimed Timothy Heath, a leading international defence research expert at Rand Corp.

 “For AI, more data increases the possibility of better algorithms, and the Chinese government has more access to data than anyone.”

 Nonetheless, partnering with the state also has a downside.

 Whereas Mr Shi stressed that SenseTime has a strict policy governing its security and privacy, Mr Heath warned that “SenseTime is vulnerable to the same type of charges that the US brought against Huawei”.

 Back in May, media reports emerged that President Trump’s government was contemplating to ban five Chinese surveillance-based entities, even though SenseTime was not on the list.